singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 *For convenience sake, keep the terminal window open throughout this guide.*

 #### 4. npm install
-To actually install the various packages, we'll use the `npm install --save-dev package-name` command, substituting package-name with the various packages.
+To actually install the various packages, we'll use the `npm install package-name -save` command, substituting package-name with the various packages.
-The `--save-dev` flag tells npm to save the devDependencies in the `package.json` file.
-It is then possible to uninstall and remove the package again using `npm uninstall --save-dev package-name`
+The `--save` flag tells npm to save the installations as dependencies in the `package.json` file.
+It is then possible to uninstall and remove the package again using `npm uninstall package-name --save`

 Let's get started.
 The first package we need is Metalsmith itself, so go ahead and enter the following command:

 ```
-npm install --save-dev metalsmith
+npm install metalsmith --save
 ```

 So far so good, let's add some plugins.